AIC calls for independent Committee to boost sustainable food security and agri-food productivity

 The independent report “Powering Productivity for Sustainable UK Food Security" published today (15 November), was commissioned by AIC – the agricultural supply industry’s trade association – on its 20th anniversary, and recommends that a statutory body is set up to provide oversight of the uniquely complex nature of agricultural productivity and food security.

-The independent report, authored by Dr Marcus Bellet-Travers of Anglia Ruskin University (ARU), was launched at the AIC Conference in Peterborough on 15 November - the agri-food industry’s flagship event.
+The new report, authored by Dr Marcus Bellet-Travers of Anglia Ruskin University (ARU), was launched at the AIC Conference in Peterborough on 15 November - the agri-food industry’s flagship event.

 Robert Sheasby, AIC’s Chief Executive, says: "The unprecedented supply chain shocks of recent years exposed the fragility of the UK’s food supply and its deeply concerning lack of security.